developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 kubectl apply -k webhook-receiver/kustomize.yml
 ```

-At this point, if I inspect the created Receiver, I will get something similar
+At this point, if we inspect the created Receiver, we will get something similar
 to this:

 ```yaml title=""